 That asset could be the stock of a company that produces cannabis or a cannabis ETF made up of a basket of related cannabis stocks.

 Cannabis trading differs from investment, which means the outright purchase and sale of cannabis stocks or ETFs.
 When trading on cannabis, you are speculating on price movement and never own any assets.
-You can also use trading products like spread bets and CFDs to profit whether markets are rising or falling, whereas investment only allows profit if an asset increases in value.
+You can also use trading products like CFDs to profit whether markets are rising or falling, whereas investment only allows profit if an asset increases in value.

 What is a cannabis index?